leod/posh/README.md

 # posh

-`posh` is a library for fully type-safe graphics programming.

-TODO
+The aim of `posh` is to bring joy back to graphics programming (for myself, and maybe others).

 ## Example